cvravi9/Benchmarking_SVCs/Comparisions/Sub_Sampled_Data_Comparision/README.md

 # Sub-Sampled Data Comparision

-In this comparision, the vcf files created with the original data is compared with the vcf files created with the sub-sampled data.
-Given below is the detailed information.
+In this comparision, the vcf files created with the original data are compared with the vcf files created with the sub-sampled data.

 ## 1. Inputs